jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >* https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html
 >* https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html,
 >
->create at least 20 questions and answers organized by topic.
+>Create at least 20 questions and answers organized by topic.

 ## Format of the Recipe Pattern
 My previous Thanksgiving preparation schedule prompt is a form of this pattern, but we can add more structure to the prompt.